snitkdan/consistent-hashing-lab/README.md

 - Finish the slides for the presentation.
 - Linking of sections in the README.md.
 - Pictures might be nice.
+- Being more concise because currently it's seems like a massive wall of text.
+- A visualization tool.

 ## Course ideas
 ### Project ideas
 - Implement a small version of Kafka
   - Kafka is used for data processing in a lot of pipelines nowadays and I don't think the publisher/subscriber design patterns is talked about in any class.
   - Although this applies to pretty much anything open-sourced because they can sort of see how much work was put into it and get a better understanding of how to use it.
+    - They can even benchmark their implementation!
 - Quarter-long project that involves building something that simulates a datacenter-hosted application, including networking, queueing, distributing work, setting up APIs, stuff like that.

 ## Unrelated, but I want to see these things